-This vegan spin on shakshuka is made with spinach and lemony pan-fried tofu (in place of eggs!) in a smoky tomato and red pepper sauce.
+This vegan shakshuka is made with spinach and silken tofu in a smoky tomato and red pepper sauce.
 It's perfect for breakfast or dinner, easy to make, and absolutely delicious scooped up on crusty pita wedges.

 For a long time I've been both intrigued and grossed out by the idea of shakshuka.
 Grossed out because: eggs.
 They were always at the top of my least favorite foods list.
-But even if I could never get past the taste and the smell of eggs, I've got to admit, they cook up in some pretty cool ways.
+But even if I could never get past the taste and the smell of eggs, I've got to admit, folks have come up with some pretty cool ways to cook them.

 The eggs in shakshuka get poached right in the sauce, which is pretty cool indeed.
 That's one of the reasons the dish always sounded so intriguing to me.
 That and the sauce itself.